BldGraph program

 --strand=boolean

 A Boolean value is specified to determine if the program distinguishes between DNA strands when merging overlapped candidate words.
-If TRUE value is specified in any form from true yes 1 +, then only words on the same strand are merged.
-If FALSE value is specified in any form from false no 0 -, then the program merges words irrespective of their strands.
+If TRUE value is specified in any of the froms true, yes, 1, +, then only words on the same strand are merged.
+If FALSE value is specified in any of the froms false, no, 0, -, then the program merges words irrespective of their strands.
 In the latter case, more dense clusters are usually built, but some HCEs can include words binded to wrong strand (in such cases, the program FinDense outputs list of those HCEs).
-Default value is TRUE.
+The default value is TRUE.

 -e boolean